The Imitation Game: Film Guide

 10 Square Road,

-WHAT: Into Film is proud to present an educational screening of Pride as part of our LGBT History Month programme showcasing LGBTQ+ cinema.
+WHAT: Into Film is proud to present an educational screening of The Imitation Game as part of our LGBT History Month programme showcasing LGBTQ+ cinema.

 WHEN: Tuesday 5 February, 10am - 12.05pm (the film will start promptly at 10.15am)